A CASE STUDY

 work philosophy, value system, compensation and reward systems were reviewed

 constantly in order to attract the best talent, and retention levels were high,

 and the Company results were consistently amongst the best in

 HOW NOT TO MANAGE - Post 2003 PERIOD:

-o Instead of a prospective change through an open & planned communication process, by an underhand and a very ingenious strategy, Britannia is now covertly attempting to change the current DB Pension Funds for their Officers and Managers to a "Defined Contribution" type of Superannuation Scheme, and the present Board of Directors (including Danone directors) has allegedly approved a resolution in 2004 to replace the existing DB Pension with DC type of Superannuation retrospectively (for the entire service period of Officers & Managers), and also to withdraw the applicability of the Platinum Jubilee Scheme (of 15% tri-annual increase) even though it had by that date already become overdue on April 1st 2004 to all past pensioners.
+o Instead of a prospective change through an open & planned communication process, by an underhand and a very ingenious strategy, Britannia is now covertly attempting to change the current DB Pension Funds for their Officers and Managers to a "Defined Contribution" type of Superannuation Scheme, and the Board of Directors have allegedly approved a resolution in 2004 to replace the existing DB Pension with DC type of Superannuation retrospectively (for the entire service period of Officers & Managers), and also to withdraw the applicability of the Platinum Jubilee Scheme (of 15% tri-annual increase) even though it had by that date already become overdue on April 1st 2004 to all past pensioners.
 This was contrary to their advised Terms, and also specifically against the implied promise made to those promoted to the Officers grade, but now being ignored by the Company.
 This change could have been managed easily with openness, after announcing a prospective transition date.

 though any proposed change requires the prior approval of the CIT (for which